 In fall 2010 and spring 2011, with Arlene on medical leave, BCCO’s longtime friend Joseph Liebling served as our Guest Conductor, delighting us with his energy, his musicianship, and the joy he brought to every rehearsal.
 Under his baton we enthusiastically learned and performed Haydn’s Harmoniemesse and Brahms’s Requiem.

 In June 2011, Ming Luke became BCCO’s third Music Director, following an eighteen-month search that resulted in 48 applications for the position.
 Ming begins his tenure in fall 2011 with Vivaldi’s Gloria and Randall Thompson’s Frostiana.
 He is putting his energy and enthusiasm not only into teaching the music but into improving the chorus’s vocal technique and sound.
-Believing that music educators have a responsibility to further their profession, Ming has created the positions of Assistant Conductor and Apprentice Conductor to help aspiring conductors get the experience they need to qualify for future conducting positions.
-We look forward to a rich and supportive creative partnership with Ming on BCCO’s podium.
+Believing that music professionals have a responsibility to support developing artists, Ming has created a conductor mentoring program to help aspiring conductors get the experience they need to qualify for future conducting positions.
+Ming has also guided us to create a nationwide search for vocal soloists and an Emerging Composer Competition.

 BCCO is an independent non-profit organization funded by tuition of chorus members and donations from the chorus and the general community.
 The goals of BCCO remain steadfast: to offer anyone in the community the opportunity to sing and hear great choral music.